 The parties to this Contract shall cooperate in good faith to effectuate the terms and conditions of this Contract.

 7.10 DEBARMENT CERTIFICATION

-Provider, by signature to this Contract, certifies Provider and any Owners are not presently debarred, suspended, proposed for debarment, declared ineligible, or voluntarily excluded by any Federal department or agency from participating in transactions (Debarred) and is not listed in the Excluded Parties List System in the System for Award Management (SAM) website.
-Provider shall immediately notify North Sound BH-ASO if, during the term of this Contract, Provider becomes debarred.
+The Provider, by signature to this Contract, certifies Provider is not presently debarred, suspended, proposed for debarment, declared ineligible, or voluntarily excluded by any Federal department or agency from participating in transactions (Debarred).